loydvalp/School_District_Analysis/README.md

 ![](Images/top_5_challenge.PNG)

+Below are snapshots of the missing data from the ninth graders in Thomas High School.
+By looking at the charts about in the project summary and also this summary, the only grades that were affected were the ninth grades of Thomas High school.
+The other school scores and percentages stated the same.
+See charts below:

 Math by Grade

 ![](Images/challenge_math_by_grade.PNG)

 Reading by Grade

 ![](Images/challenge_by_grade.PNG)

-Ninth grades of Thomas High school was the only grade that was changed.
-The percentage of ninth grade
+Since all other data was kept beside the math and science scores, the size of the school didn't change nor did the spending.

 ![](Images/spending_ranges.PNG)

+The charter schools' averages did drop due to the changes.
 ![](Images/school_size_challenge.PNG)
 ![](Images/school_type.PNG)